--If you would like to stay as close to Ben Nevis as possible you can stay at The Factors Inn which is in the grounds of Inverlochy Castle.
+If you would like to stay as close to Ben Nevis as possible you can stay at The Factors Inn which is on the grounds of Inverlochy Castle.
 Wake up underneath Ben Nevis from just £77 per night.
-Click here for up to date prices and availability.

--if you like the idea of staying super close to Ben Nevis but after something more decadent you can actually stay at Inverlochy Castle – but prices do start at £313 per night.
-Click here for prices and further info.
+If you like the idea of staying super close to Ben Nevis but after something more decadent you can actually stay at Inverlochy Castle – but prices do start at £313 per night.

-–The Lime Tree is a cool boutique hotel with an art gallery right in the heart of Fort William £90 per night.
-Check prices and dates available here.
+The Lime Tree is a cool boutique hotel with an art gallery right in the heart of Fort William £90 per night.

--stay right on the Loch at Cruachan Hotel £77 per night.
+Stay right on the Loch at Cruachan Hotel £77 per night.
 You can enjoy a bar meal on the loch, some stunning views and you are right in Fort William.
-Prices and availability here.

 Flights and Getting Around Scotland:

 If you are heading to Scotland from London, in particular, it can be a lovely experience to take the train!
-And this can, of course, continue once you arrive – Click here for Dates and Costs on Scotland by Train
+And this can, of course, continue once you arrive.

 Great Deals for those visiting Scotland from outside the UK